 Think about keeping them wherever is going to be most accessible to you.
 If you are driving a moving truck, just keep them in the front with you.
 If you are heading to your new home in your own vehicle to meet your long distance moving company, pack them up in the backseat right where you know where they will be before your departure.

 How can I be sure I got all of these items put in the right place on moving day?

 This is where a handy checklist can come into play.
 Think about writing down all of the items you would like to bring with you, and then when the time comes around to get it all together, go down the checklist and ensure you have everything together that you want to bring along.
 Be sure to keep the bag(s) separate from other boxes and notify the movers so they don’t load it into the truck.

 Packing For Success For Your Move

-Cross-country moves involve a good deal of packing large items into trucks and getting prepared to transport them to your new home, but don’t forget about those things you need every day, and the ones that you might just need easy access to should something happen.
+Out of state movers can involve a good deal of packing large items into trucks and getting prepared to transport them to your new home, but don’t forget about those things you need every day, and the ones that you might just need easy access to should something happen.